lmarkely/openstreetmap/README.md

 These results also make sense.
 The interesting part is motorcycle is in the top 10.
 In Bali, many foreigners come for a long vacation and many of them go around by riding a motorcycle.
 One catch in the data entries is the value 'yes'.
 Perhaps, these entries need to be revised.

 ## Conclusions
 Overall, the data provided here agree with my experience in Bali.
 There are relatively high number of participants and the entries are not dominated by a few users.
 There are rooms for improvement in consistencies of the street names and phone numbers.
 In addition, some shop entries with value = 'yes' need to be revised.

+## Notes
+This code is run in Python 2 to align with Udacity Course.
+Please setup the environment using openstreetmap.yaml.